 At this point, there's many ways of getting podcasts.
 The oldest (and my preferred) method is directly through an rss reader, which means all I need to hear your work is a link to an rss feed and my mp3 player.
 However, other people might use iTunes, Pocket Casts, Overcast or a whole bunch of other things.
 Make sure you can get to your podcast on all of them.
 (Unless you're paywalling it, in which case I've got no idea.)
 Make that rss feed as obvious as possible.

 Additionally to that, get a website.
 You want people to be able to google the name of your show and find you, and the information you'd like them to see.
-This can be more easily shared than almost any other format, and you can also self-host the mp3 files rather than using one of the specialised podcast hosting services.
-A "click to play" feature on your site is another way of getting people impulse listening.
+This can also be more easily shared than almost any other format.
+You can either self-host the mp3 files and run up your own RSS feed, or use one of the specialised podcast hosting services.
+A "click to play" embedded feature on your site is another way of getting people impulse listening.

 On the subject of googling, do yourself a favour and carefully consider whether you really want to name your podcast a common phrase or single word.
 Most people will think to add the word "podcast" to their Google searches, but it can still be difficult even then.
 Do a quick search on your intended name to see if anyone is using anything close to it.
 In some cases, I've discovered two podcasts, one called "[Noun]" and one called "[Noun] Podcast".
 I wanted the former.
 I kept finding the latter.